MicrosoftDocs/openapi-docs/OpenAPI/kiota/support.md

 - **Stable**: Kiota provides full functionality for the language and is used to generate production API clients.
 - **Preview**: Kiota is at or near the level of stable but isn't being used to generate production API clients.
 - **Experimental**: Kiota provides some functionality for the language but is still in early stages.
 Some features might not work correctly or at all.
+- **Abandoned**: The language is not maintained anymore and will be removed in a future major release, users should start migrating off generated client for the language.

 Breaking changes to languages that are stable result in major version change for Kiota tooling.
 Code generation changes to a stable language aren't considered breaking when they rely on additions in the corresponding abstractions library.
 These changes only require updating the abstractions library to the latest minor/patch version under the same major version.